Constraining ultra light fermionic dark matter with Milky-Way observations: Non-interacting fermionic dark matter halo

 and independent of galaxy luminosity.

-From all possible configurations for dark matter haloes made of semi-degenerate fermions, there is a subset that can full fill that relation between core radius and central density.
+From all possible configurations for dark matter halos made of semi-degenerate fermions, there is a subset that can full fill that relation between core radius and central density.

 Those configurations defined a region in the $(\rho_0,m_F)$ parameter space that satisfies the condition eq. \ref{salucci}.
-This region is shown in the two panels of Fig. \ref{Fig2} as a grey band.
+This region is shown in the Fig. \ref{Fig2} as a gray band.
 Notice that this condition is fulfilled by a small fraction of the total possible self-gravitating configurations.
-We will show that if the Milky Way dark matter halo is made of ultralight fermions, the resulting configuration do not satisfy eq. \ref{salucci}.
+We will show that if the Milky-Way dark matter halo is made of ultralight fermions, the resulting configuration do not satisfy eq. \ref{salucci}.